 "Now, wait for the opportune time to catch them.
 I'll wait here while you two go and attract Rider's attention without catching the girl's.
 Can you do that?"
 Gothel whispered.
 The two brothers exchanged a PA-LEASE! look before the brother with the growing sideburns, Jacob, glanced back at Gothel and nodded.

-"Gothel, we are thieves for pete's sake, of course we can attract attention!"
+"Gothel, we are thieves for Pete's sake, of course we can attract attention!"
 Jacob gruffly growled.
 Gothel gave a little chuckle to herself.
-They must be very bad thieves to be used to getting caught, unlike I!
+They must be very bad thieves to be used to getting caught, not like me!